The Adjamé Market in Abidjan, Cote d’Ivoire. Photo credit: Wikimedia/Zenman (CC BY-SA 3.0)

 October 25, 2015

-Cote d’Ivoire will hold a presidential election on October 31, 2020.
+Cote d’Ivoire held a presidential election on October 31, 2020.

 Much of the tension has to to with questions of national identity.
 Houpouët-Boigny encouraged immigrant laborers from neighboring Burkina Faso, and now Burkinabés, as these families are called, constitute 30 percent of the country’s population.
 As a result, in the mid- and late-1990s, politicians pushed the xenophobic idea of Ivoirité, a concept that imagines national identity as fundamentally southern and Christian, which has sparked both political tensions and violent conflict.

-The personalities gearing up to contest this year’s presidential election have been fixtures in Cote d’Ivoire’s politics since the death of Houphouët-Boigny.
+The personalities involved in this year’s presidential election and the wider political debate have been fixtures in Cote d’Ivoire’s politics since the death of Houphouët-Boigny.